A refinery at dusk showing lots of brightly lit infrastructure, as well as a few tall chimneys and three large cooling towers

-Humans, birds and several other animals are finding it increasingly challenging to experience night-time uninterrupted by artificial light, while some creatures are handling the change better than others.
+Humans, birds and several other animals are finding it increasingly challenging to experience night-time uninterrupted by artificial light.

-Hein van Grouw, Senior Curator of Birds, and UK Biodiversity Training Manager Steph Holt reveal the impacts of light pollution on British wildlife and a few tips for reclaiming your slice of the night sky.
+Hein van Grouw, our Senior Curator of Birds, and UK Biodiversity Training Manager Steph Holt, reveal the impacts of light pollution on British wildlife and provide a few tips for reclaiming your slice of the night sky.

 What is light pollution?

 Also known as photo pollution, light pollution is the presence of artificial light in the night environment.
-It is an anthropogenic pollutant (meaning it originates in human activity) which can be disruptive and harmful to both wildlife and humans.
+It’s an anthropogenic pollutant – meaning it originates in human activity – that can be disruptive and harmful to both wildlife and humans.

 In well-lit areas such as towns and cities, sky glow can be enough to entirely obscure our view of the stars.
-It is estimated that at least 55% of the population of the UK are unable to see the milky-way.
+A 2016 study found that 77% of the UK are unable to see the Milky Way.

 But there’s a lot more to light pollution than an obstructed view of the stars.

-View of London light pollution at night from space © Vladi333/Shutterstock
+A view of London at night from space

 How bad can it be?

-Steph Holt explains, 'The rate at which artificial lighting has increased across the globe is exponential, and if you look at satellite footage of street lighting and how that has changed over the past two decades, it's almost frightening to watch.
+“The rate at which artificial lighting has increased across the globe is exponential.
+If you look at satellite footage of street lighting and how that’s changed over the past two decades, it’s almost frightening to watch,” Steph explains.

 Research undertaken in association with UNESCO found that light pollution visible from space has reduced by 28% since the early 1990s, but sky glow is only part of the problem.
 Globally, between 1992 and 2009 there was a 39% increase in dimly lit areas and a 19% increase in brightly lit areas.

-'There is very little control over the nature and use of artificial lighting,' Steph says.
+“There’s very little control over the nature and use of artificial lighting.”

-'It's being looked at in highly developed areas like the UK and USA, but the driver to reduce light pollution isn't coming from the need to protect wildlife, it's more about energy efficiency and keeping costs down.'
+“It’s being looked at in highly developed areas like the UK and USA, but the driver to reduce light pollution isn’t coming from the need to protect wildlife, it’s more about energy efficiency and keeping costs down,” Steph says.

 It’s not just about how much light there is but what type of light is being produced.